 About Arlington National Cemetery

 Veterans from all of the nation's conflicts and wars are buried at Arlington, from the American Revolution to the Iraq war.
 Those who died before the Civil War were interred at Arlington National Cemetery after 1900.
+Section 60, an additional plot of land within the cemetery but across the Potomac River, houses graves for those killed in some of the most recent conflicts including Afghanistan.
 There are many civilians buried at the cemetery as well, notables who were honored for their work or service to the United States.

 Burial Eligibility Requirements